We currently have opening for a PhD within ML4Q Cluster of Excellence to work on superconductor/topological insulator interfaces.

 What we offer:

 We offer an interesting and challenging work in the state of art research facility that includes modern electron spectroscopy and laser laboratories, as well as fabrication- and cleanroom facilities.
-The new member of the research group will be part of the team of fellow PhD and Master students, and will pursue his/her PhD thesis by working on projects associated with electronic structure of 2D materials, under supervision of qualified scientific staff while using his/her knowledge and creativity to explore novel phenomena.
 Research Centre provides possibility to access a number of cutting-edge characterization facilities, including lithography, AFM, SQUID, XRD, SEM, STM, Faraday Microscopy, PEEM or TEM.
-Funding is available for presentation of results at the national and international conferences.
+Funding is usually available for presentation of results at the national and international conferences.

-We invite interested candidates to send applications including a CV, copies of exams, degrees and grades, a copy of your Master thesis (or a draft thereof), published articles or other relevant material such as letter(s) of recommendation to Dr. Lukasz Plucinski (email: email@example.com) and Prof. Claus Schneider (firstname.lastname@example.org).
+We invite interested candidates to send applications including a CV, copies of exams, degrees and grades, a copy of your Master thesis (or a draft thereof), published articles or other relevant material such as letter(s) of recommendation to Dr. Lukasz Plucinski (email: firstname.lastname@example.org).

 For further information please contact Dr. Lukasz Plucinski directly or visit our website at https://electronic-structure.fz-juelich.de